Skip to main content

 Panel (B) shows the carbon isotopic ratios recorded in CO2 from the WAIS Divide ice core (black, Bauska et al., 2015), showing an increased terrestrial carbon uptake over the 16th century (B).
 The yellow box spans the major indigenous depopulation event (1520 - 1700 CE).
 Loess smoothed lines for visual aid.

-Koch et al have strong evidence to suggest that the cooling after 1510 (area in the yellow box in the above figure) was associated with a dip in CO2 caused by the reforestation of Indigenous peoples' land in Meso and South American after epidemics of European disease killed upwards of 90% (around 55 million) of the indigenous peoples.
+Koch et al have strong evidence to suggest that the cooling after 1510 (area in the yellow box in the above figure) was associated with a dip in CO2 caused by the reforestation of Indigenous peoples' land in Meso and South America after epidemics of European disease killed upwards of 90% (around 55 million) of the indigenous peoples.
 The open and agricultural land reverted to forests.
 The diseases included smallpox, measles, influenza, the bubonic plague, malaria, diphtheria, typhus, and cholera.
-Domesticated farm animals brought from Europe to the Americas led to most of the disease.
-Along with the death of so many people was a concomitant return of cleared and agricultural lands (about 56 million hectares or 212,000 mi2) to forest and plant growth.
+Domesticated farm animals introduced from Europe to the Americas were responsible for most of the disease.
+Along with the deaths of so many people came a concomitant return of cleared and agricultural lands (about 56 million hectares, or 212,000 mi2) to forest and plant growth.
 This may have led to a 7-10 ppm drop in CO2 in the late 1500s and early 1600s, peaking in 1601 (middle of the yellow box).
 This decrease in temperature was associated with a small rise (small positive excursion) in the δ13C values, as 12CO2 was preferentially removed from the atmosphere.
-Global surface air temperatures decreased by around 0.15oC.
-This "Great Dying" of Indigenous peoples shows the power of humankind to globally alter climate in calamitous ways, even before the use of fossil fuels.
+Global surface air temperatures decreased by around 0.15 oC.
+This "Great Dying" of Indigenous peoples shows the power of humankind to globally alter the climate in calamitous ways, even before the use of fossil fuels.
 The decrease in δ13C values before 1500 was unexplained.

-δ13C values can also be used to prove that the increase in CO2 since the industrial revolution is from the burning of fossil fuels, which is of biogenic origin and hence has more negative δ13C values.
-Figure \(\PageIndex{15}\) shows atmospheric CO2 levels in ppm plotted along with δ13C values.
-There is a perfect correlation between the rise in atmospheric CO2 starting with the Industrial Revolution with the decrease in the δ13C values over the same time.
+δ13C values can also be used to show that the increase in CO2 since the industrial revolution is due to the burning of fossil fuels, which is of biogenic origin and hence has more negative δ13C values.
+Figure \(\PageIndex{13}\) shows atmospheric CO2 levels in ppm plotted along with δ13C values.
+There is a perfect correlation between the rise in atmospheric CO2 from the Industrial Revolution onward and the decrease in δ13C values.

 JGR Atmospheres - 2013 - Rubino - A revised 1000 year atmospheric 13C‐CO2 record from Law Dome and South Pole AntarcticaFig5A.svg